webix-hub/docs/data/desktop/responsive_tabbar.md

 	- **tabMoreWidth** sets the width of this area;
     - **moreTemplate** sets other icon/text/HTML of this area.
 Either function or string can be used;
 - The width of the popup is **200px** by default.
 It can be changed with the **popupWidth** property;
 - The default number of list items in the popup is **7**.
-It can be chaged with the **yCount** parameter.
+It can be changed with the **yCount** parameter.
 If there are more items in the popup, scroll will appear.
 - By default list items feature *#value#* template.
 Other template can be set by **popupTemplate** property.

 {{snippet